EnMAP-Box/enmap-box-documentation/source/general/glossary.rst

         * a model is trained using k-1 of the folds as training dataset

-        * the resulting model is used to predict the :term:`targets` of the remaining part of the dataset
+        * the resulting model is used to predict the :term:`targets<target>` of the remaining part of the dataset

         The performance can now be calculated from the predictions for the whole training dataset.

         .. image:: img/dataset_cross-val.png

         This approach can be computationally expensive,
-        but does not waste too much data (as is the case when fixing an arbitrary :term:`validation set`), which is a major advantage in problems where the number of :term:`samples<sample>` is very small.
+        but does not waste too much data (as is the case when fixing an arbitrary :term:`validation dataset`), which is a major advantage in problems where the number of :term:`samples<sample>` is very small.